0cc4m/midi-control/README.md

 ### dbus
 Calls a dbus method.
-Arguments kan be supllied as list in `args`.
+Arguments can be supllied as a list in `args`.
 ``` yaml
 <event>:
   type: dbus